snvellozzi/inspirational-messages-extension/README.md

+# Inspirational Messages
+A Google Chrome extension that randomly generates inspirational messages and allows the user to change the color of a webpage from the options page.

-# Features Being Added
+## Features Added
-* Add more color options/buttons
+* More available color options/buttons